getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 I have also added global variables for caching the current temperature and battery level.
 Their usage will become clear in a moment.

-We can begin to use out object as soon as the network is ready.
-That means we must use only after the `networkReady()` function has fired.
+We can begin to use the object as soon as the network is ready.
+That means we must use it only after the `networkReady()` function has fired.
 Therefore we create a new function called `beginPostRequest()`:

 ```cpp
 void beginPostRequest()